-Subject Mitigation measure (construction and operation phase) Parties responsible Monitoring Implementation Schedule/Cost O&M operation period.
+4 POWER Capitals Environmental & Management Consulting Mitigation measure (construction and operation phase) Parties responsible Monitoring Implementation Schedule/Cost 0&M construction period.
 Spill kits will be readily available near refuelling stations, chemical storage areas and any potential spillage area.
 Back-up supplies will also be ensured.
-N/A As soon as the operation start and throughout operation period.
+EPC and Subcontractor.
+O&M N/A As soon as the works start and throughout construction period.
 All chemicals will be handled in accordance with relevant instructions (MSDS) EPC and Subcontractor.
-O&M Daily As soon as the operation start and throughout operation period.
+Daily Cost should be integrated into the contract.

+also be ensured.
+0&M construction period.
+All chemicals will be handled in accordance with relevant instructions (MSDS) EPC and Subcontractor.
+O&M Daily Cost should be integrated into the contract.
 Reduce quantity of chemicals and fuels on site to minimum practicable levels EPC and Subcontractor.
 O&M Daily As soon as the operation start and throughout operation period.
 Only personnel with adequate training will be allowed to handle fuel and chemicals EPC and Subcontractor.
-O&M Daily As soon as the operation start and throughout operation period.
+O&M Daily Cost should be integrated into the operational budget.
 Adequate control measures must be taken to ensure that all servicing, refuelling, storage and waste disposal will be carried out in designated, sealed areas.
-Daily As soon as the operation start and throughout operation period.
+EPC and Subcontractor.
+O&M Daily As soon as the works start and throughout construction period.
 Ensure all workers are aware of their responsibilities to minimize soil pollution.
 EPC and Subcontractor.
-O&M Daily As soon as the operation start and throughout operation period.
+O&M Daily Cost should be integrated into the contract.
 During operation of the plant, care should be taken to limit the land area footprint of the facility EPC and Subcontractor.
 O&M Daily As soon as the operation start and throughout operation period.